 How does an occupational pension affect your state pension?

-Under the new State Pension rules occupational pensions do not affect your right to a basic state pension.
-Remember, currently you must have at least 30 qualifying years of national insurance contributions to qualify for the full new State Pension amount.
+Under the new State Pension rules occupational pensions do not affect your right to a state pension.
+Currently you must have at least 35 qualifying years of national insurance contributions to qualify for the full new State Pension amount.
 Currently £168.60 a week.

 Claiming your occupational pension